 The animal services contract, as written, was originally the product of nearly a year of effort by representatives of the County and each of the nine cities then served by DAS.
-It has remained in-tact and has been reviewed by the City Attorney's office for this requested action.
+It has remained intact for three five-year contract terms and has been re-reviewed by the City Attorney's office for this requested action.
 One of the main purposes of the agreement was to provide a fair, equitable, and transparent means to apportion DAS operational costs between the County and each of the client cities.
 Another objective, achieved with a multi-year agreement, was to attain a level of stability in funding that would allow the DAS to effectively plan and implement service and capital improvements.